gisbi-kim/SC-LeGO-LOAM/README.md

 ## Dependencies
 - All dependencies are same as LeGO-LOAM (i.e., ROS, PCL, and GTSAM).
+- We used C++14 to use std::make_unique in Scancontext.cpp but you can use C++11 with slightly modifying only that part.

 ## Contact
 - Maintainer: Giseop Kim (`paulgkim@kaist.ac.kr`)